Gikkman/Java-Twirk/README.md

 </dependencies>
 ```
 Or simply download the latest version of the library jar from the release page.

+## Changes
+There has been some changes between Java-Twirk 0.2 and Java-Twirk 0.3:
+* TwitchUser.getUserId() now returns long (was int)
+* TwitchUser.getName() is now called TwitchUser.getDisplayName()
+* TwitchUser.getUserName() added (retrieves the users login name)
+* USER_TYPE now has type SUBSCRIBER
+* USER_TYPE.value changed for most types
+* TwirkListener.onWhisper is now depricated (Twitch uses a new whisper system)
+* TwirkListener.onMode is now depricated (User TwitchUser.isMod() instead)

 # Usage
 #### Basic usage